-**Please note that hay will not be available Sunday, July 2nd.
-Sorry for any inconvenience this may cause.**
+**Hay will not be available for pickup on Sunday, April 21st.
+Sorry for any inconvenience this may cause **

 Half-Bale: $8.00 Full-Bale: $16.00

 Fresh, locally-grown, grass hay is available for pickup every Sunday from 4:00 – 4:30PM.
-Call 608-509-4774 or email firstname.lastname@example.org if you have any questions.
+Call 608-509-4774 (this number is for hay inquiries only) or email firstname.lastname@example.org if you have any questions.
 Please bring your own container; a 19-gallon tote, or larger, works well (may have a little overflow).
 All proceeds support WHRS foster care.

 Bunnies need unlimited hay for optimal health.
 Hay provides entertainment, as well as an essential fiber source for proper digestion.
 Its long strands help propel ingested fur through the intestinal tract.
 Grass hays (ex: timothy, orchard, brome, oat, marsh) are preferred because they are lower in calcium and protein.
 Alfalfa and clover hays are fine for dairy cows, but are too rich in protein and calcium for house bunnies and can cause health problems.
 However, any hay is better than no hay!
 Loose hay is better than pressed blocks because the long strands helps propel fur through the gut.
 Hay in a litterpan also encourages good toilet training.